bvermaqld/ARCDP/README_HowtoCreateOwnDataFile.txt

 10. Create directory Datasets and copy mydata.mat file to Datasets
 11. Run program CVpartition_data program by typing CVpartition_data(10) in Matlab's command window
 12. Your mydata directory with 10 folds data will be created under Data directory
-13. Open mainProgram.m and add following line Problem = {'mydata'}; and comment out any existing lines with Problem=;
+13. Open mainProgram.m and add following line Problem = {'mydata'}; and comment out any existing lines with Problem=; Save modified file
-14. Run the mainProgram.m file by typing mainprogram in Matlab's command window
+14. Run the mainProgram.m file by typing mainProgram in Matlab's command window
 15. The results will be saved in results.csv file

 Note: The code automatically normalizes the data using min max normalization